 Is the metaphysical approach for you?
 Please read my comments here before getting very far into this essay.

 This essay is about our nonphysical nature; our conscious mind, memories and that unconscious part of our mind we sometimes meet in our dreams.
-It is for you to decide, but it has been my experience that our happiness and progression depends on our informed life choices.
+It is for you to decide, but it has been my experience that our happiness and progression depend on our informed life choices.
 If the Implicit Cosmology is reasonably correct, it must be understood that what we do in this lifetime will affect the rest of our eternity.

 The subject is important to you because understanding the more universal nature of who you are will help you to change your perspective from inside of your head (your body’s head) to that of your etheric personality, which is who you really are; your intelligent core.